Search Engine Indexing Process: How It Works and Why It Matters

-crawling.
+Search engine indexing is the process by which search engines organize and store information collected from web pages during crawling.
 Search engines can’t index what they can’t reach.
 The first hurdle in the journey from “publish” to “rank” is a two-step handshake: crawling (grabbing raw files) and rendering (executing JavaScript/CSS) so the page looks the way users see it.

 Since July 5 2024, Google fetches every site with its smartphone agent and retires desktop crawling except for rare comparisons.
 If a page isn’t accessible or is half-empty on mobile, it’s effectively invisible.